Wyland Art in the Wild

 Times: Art Lesson begins at 9 am followed by a 2 hour whale watching trip from 10 am – 12 noon.
 Participating families receive priority VIP boarding.
 Art lesson takes place inside the Dana Pride’s spacious salon and is limited to 20 children each week.

-Cost: $5 donation includes art lesson and 2-hour whale watching adventure package for children ages 3-12 (a $29 value).
-Children must be accompanied by a paying adult – with up to 2 children allowed per adult.
+Cost: $5 donation* includes art lesson and 2-hour whale watching adventure package for children ages 3-12 (a $29 value).
 The entire $5 art lesson fee will benefit Wyland’s Foundation.

 Trips will sell out and advance reservations are required.
-For more information or to book call (888) 224-0603.
+For more information or to book call 949-496-5794 ext 7.
 Whale watching is available without art lesson participation at the regular price of $45 for adults; $29 for kids 12 and under.

-Kylie’s rendition of Wyland’s lesson won her “The First Breath”, a signed, numbered limited edition giclee on canvas valued at more than $2,800.
+2016 – Kylie Buck (Age 13 of Laguna Niguel, CA) is the Grand Prize Winner of the 2016 Wyland’s Whale and Dolphin Adventure Art Lessons in the Wild.
+Kylie’s rendition of Wyland’s lesson won “The First Breath”, a signed, numbered limited edition giclee on canvas valued at more than $2,800.
 Buck, a home schooled student loves art and loves creating art.
 “Whale watching is one of the best family experiences I can think of”, Wyland said.
 “Kylie’s artwork depicting a gray whale mother and calf showed a true bonding experience.
 The artwork was very serene and I found it truly inspirational.”

 Kylie’s piece was carefully chosen from among hundreds of entries by Wyland himself.
 Winners from each age category received a $25 gift certificate to the Wyland studio in Laguna Beach and two free whale watching tickets from Dana Wharf Whale Watching.
 The winners from each of three age categories were notified by phone.
 Dana Wharf and Wyland congratulate all of the participants and the following winners: Kasia (age 3-5 yrs), Katie Stiverson (age 6-8 yrs) and Biennen Kelly (age 9-12 yrs).